-With the Live Parts™ for SOLIDWORKS Add-in, users can leverage gradients to define constraints for your Live Parts design.
-You can define two types gradients:
+With the Live Parts™ Add-in, you can create zones to represent geometric constraints on your Live Parts design.
+You can create three types zones:

-- Select Gradient in the Live Parts for SOLIDWORKS Add-in toolbar.
+- Select Zone in the Live Parts Add-in toolbar.

-- Click on the Volume box and select the geometry in your SOLIDWORKS assembly to define your gradient's volume.
+- Click the Volume box and select the relevant body in your assembly for your zone.

-- Use the Type drop-down list (under Parameters) to select your gradient type
+- Use the Type drop-down list (under Parameters) to select your zone type (fill, exclude, or contain).

-- (Optional) Check Smoothable (under Parameters) to fully smooth the triangle vertices of the cells within the confines of the gradient.
-If this option is not checked, then triangle vertices are snapped to the geometry of the gradient.
+- (Optional) Check Smoothable (under Parameters) to fully smooth the triangle vertices of the cells within the confines of the zone.
+If this option is not checked (default), then triangle vertices are snapped to the geometry of the zone.

-- Click the Checkmark as the top of the gradient side menu.
+- Click the Checkmark as the top of the zone menu to accept the changes.

 - Exclude zones can intersect contain zones or fill zones, and Live Parts prioritizes respecting the exclude zones.